peymanshahidi/greg2sol/readme.md

 *******************************************************************************
 ## Acknowledgements
-Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and `d-learn.ir`, whose [historical IRR to USD exchange rate dataset](https://d-learn.ir/p/usd-price/) is used for the test materials.
+Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and `d-learn.ir`, whose [historical IRR to USD exchange rate dataset](https://d-learn.ir/p/usd-price/) is used in test materials.

 *******************************************************************************